Jose Altuve Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to allow the third-fewest home runs in baseball (108 total, one per game).
+- Rays pitchers combine to surrender the third-fewest home runs in baseball (109 total, one per game).

-- The left-hander last pitched on Saturday against the Baltimore Orioles, when he tossed four innings, allowing five earned runs while giving up five hits.
+- The right-hander's most recent time out came on Sunday against the Baltimore Orioles, when he threw five innings, surrendering three earned runs while giving up five hits.

+- In 15 games this season, the 22-year-old has a 5.17 ERA and 12 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.